MicrosoftDocs/azure-docs-cli/azure-cli-docs/install-az-cli2.md

 ms.assetid: ea5c0ee1-c530-4a1e-a83f-e1be71f6d416
 ---

-# Welcome to the Azure CLI 2.0 'Preview'
+# Install the the Azure CLI 2.0 'Preview'

 ## Install with interactive install script